CreativeMobile/leadersend/README.md

 }
 ```

-Use this information to populate a logging object like SentMail
+Use this information to populate a logging object like SentMail.